 The program will assist graduates in securing employment but does not guarantee placement upon graduation.
-Recommendations shall be provided based upon overall student performance.
 Job openings and available educational programs will be communicated/posted through class email or the program's Facebook page.

 Chapter 4: Clinical Evaluations, Competencies and Schedules